Intevel/paypal-invoices/README.md

 ```

 ## Quick Code Example
-Here is a short code example to initialize a Bot and connect it to the Discord gateway.
+Here is a short code example to initialize a Invoice, all invoice configuration is saved in a config.
 ```javascript
 const PayPalInvoices = require("./src");
 const config = require("./config.json")